Understanding portfolio rebalancing is critical to reducing investor risk and meeting long-term goals.

 For various levels of risk, there is an “optimal” asset allocation that is designed to produce the best balance of risk versus return.

-Timing is important in a lot of things.
-Which takes us to our next question: How often do you rebalance?
-Money managers traditionally rebalanced every quarter or every year.
-But research from Gobind Daryanani, a managing director at TD Ameritrade, suggests a more opportunistic approach—not necessarily locking yourself to the calendar, but keeping a close eye on how asset classes fall into certain “bands.”
+Timing is important in a lot of things, which takes us to our next question: How often should you rebalance?
+Money managers traditionally rebalance every quarter or every year.
+But research from Gobind Daryanani published in the 2007 Journal of Financial Planning suggested a more opportunistic approach—not necessarily locking yourself to the calendar, but keeping a close eye on how asset classes fall into certain “bands.”

 What’s that mean?
 For example, suppose a portfolio started at 50% stocks, 40% bonds, and 10% cash, but after a 20% increase in the value of the stocks, the portfolio shifted to 60%/35%/5%.
-That 20% “band” (the percentage shift from the original allocation level) would be a signal that the portfolio is over-allocated in stocks and it’s time to rebalance.
-In terms of time intervals between rebalancing, Daryanani found the best performance at 20 trading days and 125 days.
+That 20% “band” (the percentage shift from the original allocation level) would be a signal that the portfolio is overallocated in stocks and it’s time to rebalance.
+In terms of time intervals between rebalancing, Daryanani found that the best performance using the 20% band was 125 days.
+However, Jason Hsu of Research Affiliates found 11 months to work best for his large-cap stock portfolio.
+And Gregg S. Fisher found that rebalancing a portfolio each quarter helped him outperform his benchmark.

-That’s not to say you need to be logging into your account every 10 minutes, nor should you just set it and forget it.
+That’s not to say you need to be logging in to your account every 10 minutes, nor should you just set it and forget it.
 Be aware of your portfolio status and understand how real-world events can have an impact.
-Ultimately, the right rebalancing strategy boils down to what you’re comfortable with and your longer-term goals.
-Like a lot of things, it starts with mind over matter.
+Ultimately, the right rebalancing strategy boils down to what you’re comfortable with and what supports your longer-term goals.

 Market volatility, volume, and system availability may delay account access and trade executions.